YusufTyer/ytyer-gohiring-solutions/README.md

-# GOhiring Data Engineer Code Challenge
+# GOhiring Data Team Code Challenge

 ## Setup
 1. Please clone this repo to your local machine.
 When submitting solution files, please create a new public repository.
 (Forking would lead to solutions to this code challenge being publicly available and easy to find).